rrainey/agc-mechanical-cad/Notes.md

 ### 2004923 PLATE, CONNECTOR

-[COMPLETE, except for dowel pins] Screw thread inserts are modeled as a hole for the intended screw.
+[COMPLETE] Screw thread inserts are modeled as a hole for the intended screw.
 Dowel pins are not modeled.
 The drawing is slightly out of scale at the middle of the bottom face.

+### 2004925 HEADER KEYBOARD MODULE

+[COMPLETE] The arrays of holes for the pin insulators aren't explictly marked as laterally centered on the header, but that seems like a reasonable assumption.
+I have modeled it that way.

 ### 2004932 JACKING SCREW